Pekwerike/what3words/README.md

 ## Sample app:

-If you want to check different ways to use this library please look at the [**sample**](https://github.com/Pekwerike/what3words/tree/master/sample) app in this repository for examples of how to use the **What3WordsEditText component**.
+I have created a very simple app that helps you see the functionalities of what3words UI in action.
+Please look at the [**sample**](https://github.com/Pekwerike/what3words/tree/master/sample) app in this repository for examples of how to use the **What3WordsEditText component**.